KRS Dam Water Level Today As On 20 February 2025

 Kaveri (Cauvery) River Dispute Between Karnataka and Tamil Nadu

-The Kaveri River, often referred to as the lifeline of Karnataka and Tamil Nadu, plays a pivotal role in supplying both drinking water and irrigation resources to these two southern Indian states.
-This dependence on the Kaveri’s waters has led to a longstanding dispute between Karnataka and Tamil Nadu.
-The conflict arises from the allocation of water from the Kaveri River, as both states require it to sustain their populations and agricultural activities.
+The Kaveri River, often called the lifeline of Karnataka and Tamil Nadu, is crucial for providing drinking water and irrigation to these two southern Indian states.
+This reliance on the Kaveri’s water has led to a long-standing dispute between Karnataka and Tamil Nadu.
+The conflict stems from the need to share the river’s water, as both states depend on it to support their people and agricultural activities.

 KRS Dam Light Show & Musical Fountain